-When they walked into the conference room I could feel the presence of the enemy, an aura of darkness, if you will.
+When they walked into the conference room at Orchard Church in Brighton, CO - I could feel the presence of the enemy, an aura of darkness, if you will.

 “This is our last stop,” they announced.
 “When we leave here it’s off to the attorney’s.”